 Adria’s parents started out on the right foot.
 With her first two siblings, she says, they were pretty strict about feeding them only healthy, preservative-free food.
 But by the time they were on to their last two kids, “it was a bit of a free-for-all in terms of diet.”

 Compounding matters, when Adria was five, the Vasils opened a fast food restaurant in Shawinigan, Quebec, a town known for its factories and chemical plants.
-“My elementary school was almost across the street from paint plants, and five minutes away from an aluminum refinery,” says Adria.
+“My elementary school was almost across the street from paint plants, and five minutes away from an aluminum refinery,” she says.
 “There was a lot of mercury emission back then from nearby pulp and paper mills.”

 The family also ate a lot of processed food—Velveeta cheese, Cap’n Crunch cereal, canned beef ravioli.
 “Not exactly the quintessential Ecoholic upbringing,” says Adria.